Your Ultimate Guide to the Six Levels of Unicorn Teams and How it Takes Your Startup Team From Good to Great

 Removing hierarchies within your startup eliminates the need for middle management, leaving room for more important items for your startup's budget.

-The third step in creating an effective team culture for your startup is to embrace conflict.
+The third step in creating an effective team culture for your startup is to nail your communication practices.

-Teams cannot have effective communication without productive conflict.
-Without in-depth discussion, created from well managed conflict the output of your business will remain mundane and uninspired.
+Teams cannot communicate effectively without productive conflict.
+Without in-depth discussions created from well-managed conflict, your business's output will remain mundane and uninspired.

-Well managed conflict, or healthy conflict, acts as a form of effective communication that creates productive feedback and discussion, leading to greater team collaboration.
+Well-managed or healthy conflict acts as a form of effective communication that creates productive feedback and discussion, leading to greater team collaboration.

 Conflict is also beneficial to innovation as it puts ideas under pressure.